Interface to Los Alamos Atomic Physics Codes

 This is your gateway to the set of atomic physics codes developed at the Los Alamos National Laboratory.

 The well known Hartree-Fock method of R.D.
-Cowan, developed at Group home page of the Los Alamos National Laboratory, is used for the atomic structure calculations.
+Cowan, developed at atomic physics group at Los Alamos National Laboratory, is used for the atomic structure calculations.

 Electron impact excitation cross sections are calculated using either the distorted wave approximation (DWA) or the first order many body theory (FOMBT).